Won: The city made no defense of its inclusionary housing fee and refunded it.

 Under the City’s 1996 “inclusionary housing” program, permission for the Pillings’ building plans required them to either give land to the City for affordable housing purposes or pay a $20,134.75 fee.
 With little choice, the Pillings paid the fee under protest.

-But there’s also a fundamental constitutional defect with the City’s fee: Governments cannot burden homebuilders with costs for problems they do not create.
+But there’s a fundamental constitutional defect with the City’s fee: Governments cannot burden homebuilders with costs for problems they do not create.
 The Supreme Court’s land-use triumvirate in Nollan v.
 California Coastal Commission(1987),Dolan v.
 City of Tigard(1994), and Koontz v.
 St. Johns River Water Management District(2013) established that permit conditions for new construction must be proportional and directly related to its impact.
 Anything above and beyond is an unconstitutional property taking.
+Moreover, PLF’s recent Supreme Court victory in Sheetz v.
+County of El Dorado confirmed that even permit conditions imposed by legislation rather than ad-hoc, like Healdsburg’s policy, are subject to these same rules.

 Healdsburg’s requirements amount to an exorbitant ransom for permission to build much-needed homes.
 The City imposed an unfair burden on Jessica that was unrelated to her building plans and far more than her fair share toward addressing the city’s larger affordable housing problem.

-Represented at no charge by Pacific Legal Foundation, Jessica is now fighting back with a federal lawsuit challenging Healdsburg’s unconstitutional permitting condition.
+Represented at no charge by Pacific Legal Foundation, Jessica fought back with a federal lawsuit challenging Healdsburg’s unconstitutional permitting condition.

 What’s At Stake?